 What they do: As an athletic trainer, part of your job entails making instant assessments of injuries and delivering first aid services.
 You will also work under a physician, who will determine a treatment plan.
 You may also work with athletes to develop personalized programs to prevent future injuries from happening.
 Athletic trainers work in schools, colleges, medical offices, or for professional sports teams.
 Trainers who work in school settings sometimes have to teach classes; in those circumstances, teaching credentials are required for the job.

-How to get there: To become an athletic trainer, you will need to get your bachelor’s degree; a master’s degree is desirable but not common.
-However, if you wish to work as a college trainer, you’ll need to go ahead and get the master’s.
+How to get there: As an aspiring athletic trainer, you will need to get your bachelor's degree; a master's degree is desirable but less common.
+However, if you wish to work as a college trainer, you'll need to go ahead and get the master's.

 Most states require licensure or certification from the independent Board of Certification (BOC).
 In order to receive certification, you will need to pass the BOC exam, adhere to the BOC Standards of Practice, and continue to take courses throughout the duration of your career as an athletic trainer.